jncraton/web-apps-cpsc2330/lectures/20-math.md

 ## The Math Object

 - A built-in JavaScript object for mathematical constants and functions
-- It does not have a constructor, you cannot create `Math` objects
+- It does not have a constructor
-- All properties and methods are static, used directly through `Math.`
+- All properties and methods are static, used directly through `Math`
-- Provides common mathematical operations and utilities

-## No New Math

-- You will never write `new Math()` in JavaScript code
-- Simply access its properties and methods like `Math.PI` or `Math.random()`
-- Think of it as a pre-made utility toolbox for numerical tasks

 ## Math Constants

 - `Math.PI` represents the ratio of a circle's circumference to its diameter
 - `Math.E` represents Euler's number, the base of natural logarithms
-- Access these fundamental constants directly as `Math.PI` and `Math.E`

 ---